r-duh/Pathopticon/README.md

 Pathopticon complete/full: rduh/pathopticon-streamlit:full <br />
 Pathopticon complete/slim: rduh/pathopticon-streamlit:slim <br />

-- Once Docker is installed, the Pathopticon image "rduh/pathopticon-streamlit:slim" can either be pulled from Docker Hub
+- Once Docker is installed, the Pathopticon image "rduh/pathopticon-streamlit-lite:slim" can either be pulled from Docker Hub
 ```
-docker pull rduh/pathopticon-streamlit:slim
+docker pull rduh/pathopticon-streamlit-lite:slim
 ```
 or loaded from the [.tar file](https://www.dropbox.com/s/uf6cx1d21vwttju/pathopticon_streamlit_slim.tar?dl=0) using
 ```
-docker load --input pathopticon_streamlit_slim.tar
+docker load --input pathopticon-streamlit-lite_slim.tar
 ```

-- [Download](https://www.dropbox.com/sh/mh9v3ge3mguqoix/AAAjZTEcg6Lvp7RZXAhKVdPFa?dl=0) the Pathopticon folder to be mounted as a volume to the Docker container.
+- If using the slim version, [download](https://www.dropbox.com/sh/mh9v3ge3mguqoix/AAAjZTEcg6Lvp7RZXAhKVdPFa?dl=0) the Pathopticon folder to be mounted as a volume to the Docker container.
 This local folder (i.e., located in the user's machine), named /Pathopticon_Streamlit_Docker_mount/, will act as the main folder in which Pathopticon Streamlit app's container will read and write files.

 - To run the Pathopticon Streamlit app as a Docker container, type in the below command in the terminal. /path/to/Pathopticon_Streamlit_Docker_mount/ is where the folder you downloaded above is located in your computer.
 ```